nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 WHERE salary < (SELECT max(salary) FROM Employee)
 ```
 ## 48 (1484.
 Group Sold Products By The Date)
+Write a solution to find for each date the number of different products sold and their names.
+The sold products names for each date should be sorted lexicographically.
+Return the result table ordered by sell_date.
 ```sql
 WITH CTE AS (SELECT * FROM Activities ORDER BY sell_date, product)